EVA-3D/contrib-extras/docs/easymod/em_mgn12.md

 > Created by: [EOliveira](https://github.com/EduardoOliveira)

-An implementation of easymod 1.2.1 using mgn12
+# An implementation of MGN12 for EasyMod 1.2.1

-The XY joiners are drop in replacement for the official ones.
+The XY joiners are a drop in replacement for the official ones.

-This will allow you to use your setup with mgn12 in the X axis, mainly redugin the weight of it.
+This will allow you to use your setup with mgn12 in the X axis, mainly reducing the weight of it.

 [Onshape](https://cad.onshape.com/documents/8559b0e7f5d3b30427c227c5/w/d70f098c5b327e06a1ae23f4/e/12a2436a47701eb37945bb45?configuration=List_ByYG67Ay22XcMs%3DMGN12)

 ![xyjoinners](assets/xyjoinners.png)

-If you are also using mgn12C or MGN12H on the Y axis you'll need the following adapters in place of the original aluminum plates.
+If you are also using MGN12C or MGN12H on the Y axis you'll need the following adapters in place of the original aluminum plates.

-You'll need longer M5 screws as this adapters are 3mm thicker than the aluminum part.
-I recomend printing with more tops/bottoms and higher infill to incease strength.
+You'll need longer M5 screws as these adapters are 3mm thicker than the aluminum part.
+I recommend printing with more tops/bottoms and higher infill to incease strength.

 ![xyjoinners](assets/adapters.png)

 [Onshape](https://cad.onshape.com/documents/8559b0e7f5d3b30427c227c5/w/d70f098c5b327e06a1ae23f4/e/67166bbf807ca01f4a1ac8b3?configuration=List_V5TmcWwH5u18OA%3DDefault).

+# Compatible EVA versions
+1.2.1
+# BOM

 | No | Qty | Name                                           | Printable |
 | -- | --- | ---------------------------------------------- | --------- |